openharmony/docs/en/application-dev/file-management/photoAccessHelper-resource-guidelines.md

 **How to Develop**

 1. Set the fetch options.
-2. Call **PhotoAccessHelper.getAssets** to obtain image assets.
+2. Call [PhotoAccessHelper.getAssets](../reference/apis/js-apis-photoAccessHelper.md#getassets-1) to obtain image assets.
-3. Call [**FetchResult.getFirstObject**](../reference/apis/js-apis-photoAccessHelper.md#getfirstobject) to obtain the first image, that is, the image object to be moved to the trash.
+3. Call [FetchResult.getFirstObject](../reference/apis/js-apis-photoAccessHelper.md#getfirstobject-1) to obtain the first image, that is, the image object to be moved to the trash.
-4. Call **deleteAssets** to move the file to the trash.
+4. Call **PhotoAccessHelper.deleteAssets** to move the file to the trash.

 ```ts
 import dataSharePredicates from '@ohos.data.dataSharePredicates';